LaDilettante/ladilettante.github.io/README.md

 The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).

+# My Modification

+* Add sidebar, make it default on regular screen
+* Scrolling down past a post header image hides sidebar
+* Use header navbar only on small (phone) screen

+* Add Mathjax
+* Add `_layout`'s `mathpost.html` and `mathfont.css` to accommodate my posts using Math

 ## What's Included

 A full Jekyll environment is included with this theme.
 If you have Jekyll installed, simply run `jekyll serve` in your command line and preview the build in your browser.
 You can use `jekyll serve --watch` to watch for changes in the source files as well.